-The day was young but there I was at the morning buffet filling a flute glass with bubbles.
+The day is young but here I am at the morning buffet filling a flute glass with bubbles.

 I’d never before sipped fizz with my eggs and toast.

-The legend has it that Rhodes rose from the seabed creating the most beautiful haven surrounded by endless blue waters.
+The legend has it that Rhodes rose from the seabed creating the most beautiful haven surrounded by endless sparkling waters.

 No wonder then that thousands of Brits flock to this most popular island in the Dodecanese in the Aegean Sea every year.
 It’s an exotic escape without having to leave Europe.

 The rooftop restaurant at the 5-star Atrium Platinum at Ixia, just outside Rhodes town, on the northern tip of the island has floor to ceiling windows.

 I sit down, lean back and take 50 photos…just of the panorama.